just95/toml.dart/README.md

 In your `main` function invoke the `MyConfigLoader.use` method and call the `loadConfig` function as usual.

+An example for writing a custom configuration file loader can be found in [`./example/custom_config_loader`][toml-dart/example/custom_config_loader].

 ### Decode TOML

+When you are using the `toml.loader` library, you don't have to decode TOML documents manually.
+The decoding is performed by `loadConfig` already.
-If you only want to decode a string of TOML, add the following import directive to your script.
+However, if you have a `String` and want to decode its contents as a TOML document, you can use the `toml.decoder` library.

 ```dart
 import 'package:toml/decoder.dart';
 ```

 This library contains the actual `TomlParser` class whose `parse` method takes a `String` and returns a `Result` object.
-The results `value` property holds an unmodifiable `Map` of the parsed document.
+The result's `value` property holds an unmodifiable `Map` of the parsed document.

 ```dart
 var toml = '''